 - Setting up your domain and the cloudflared daemon

-- Linking your new Argo Tunnel to your app in the Cloudflare portal
+- Linking your new Cloudflare Tunnel to your app in the Cloudflare portal

 - Provisioning login access to the app with Cloudflare Teams

-At Digital Mark, we are passionate about enabling small teams to work together more effectively.
-Often this means building custom workflows on tools like Airtable and Notion; but sometimes these SaaS products don’t quite have the flexibility we need.
-As a result, we often find ourselves developing custom database software for things like order tracking, dashboards, and the like.
+At Digital Mark, we often find ourselves developing custom database software for things like order tracking, dashboards, and the like.
 But how can we make ad-hoc software quickly and secure it on the internet with login capability?

 TiddlyWiki, our low-code framework for small business databases

 Enter Tiddlywiki, our favorite low-code platform, which doubles as an ultra-flexible node js framework for building custom database software for small teams.

 In the context of small business databases, think of Tiddlywiki as an alternative to Microsoft Access.
 It’s what you use when you have a data workflow that’s outgrown a paper process or a spreadsheet.
 In this guide we’ll be using Tiddlywiki to run custom order tracking software for a retail business (a locksmith).

 Tiddlywiki is known for running as just a single HTML file in the browser; but leveraging its lesser-known node js version unlocks a world of possibilities for server-based applications.
 There’s only one problem: it’s great to build cool things on the server in node, but how do we then provision access to the server in a way that is secure and low-maintenance?
 Tiddlywiki offers a webserver with basic auth, but is basic auth secure enough for an actual business?
 (Hint: no!)

 We’ll need to: